Skip to Content

 One or two close friends.
 The longer and closer the friendship the better.
 They also have to be totally trustworthy to keep what you say between you.

-Who can you call any day any time?
-Keep a list handy, use this worksheet.
+Who can you call any day, any time?
+Keep a list handy, and use this worksheet.

 These are the friends that won't bat an eye when you say the nastiest of your thoughts, they'll even one-up it and make you laugh.

 Goofing around and being petty with them is a safe haven to let it fly at its finest.
-The worst and most horrible things you can come up with will not change your friend’s opinion.
+The worst and most horrible things you can come up with will not change your friend's opinion of you.

-These are friends that you can scream and cry with who won’t judge you for hating, wanting revenge, giving up the relationship, or just as importantly reconciling.
+These are the friends that you can scream and cry with who won't judge you for hating, wanting revenge, giving up the relationship, or, just as importantly, stand by you if you get back together.

 If you've held back with these friends before to protect the way you or your spouse is viewed, let it go now and watch that friendship go fathoms deeper.